Skip to main content

 Example: "Spending 5 hours/week searching for client emails across different inboxes = $200/week in wasted time"

-Step 2: Define Must-Have Features
+Step 2: Define Must-Have vs Nice-to-Have Features

 Example: Accounting Software